ASNA/ASNA.AmyuniPDF/README.md

 #### Persisting runtime values

-When you purchase the Amuni PDF driver you are provided three two of information required at runtime (the license code and the company for whom the license was issued).
+When you purchase the Amuni PDF driver you are provided a runtime license code and the exact company name for whom the license was issued.
 You'll also need to know, at runtime, the name of the Amyuni PDF virtual printer (this is the name of the printer you see when you work with printers and devices).
 In this example that printer was named `AmyuniPDFConverter`.
 For safe keeping and easy access, these values are persisted in an XML file named `AmyuniDriverInfo.XML`.
 This was Forrest's idea and it's a great one.
 The `GetInstance()` method of the `ASNA.AmyuniPDF.DriverInfo` class parses this XML file to populate driver properties.

 	<?xml version="1.0" encoding="utf-8" ?>
 	<Root>